-A.SERVICES.RELIABLE

-When the TOE uses any of the network services SMB, FTP, DNS, Kerberos, LDAP, NTP, SMTP, SharePoint, syslog, and/or WINS, these services provide reliable information and responses to the TOE.
+Assumption Description A.SERVICES.RELIABLE When the TOE uses any of the network services DNS, Kerberos, LDAP, NTP, SMTP, syslog, SMB, SharePoint, and/or WINS, these services provide reliable information and responses to the TOE.
+A.EMAILS.PROTECTED For emails received by the SMTP gateway from the TOE, the transmission of emails between the SMTP gateway and the email's destination is protected.

-A.EMAILS.PROTECTED

-For emails received by the SMTP gateway from the TOE, the transmission of emails between the SMTP gateway and the email's destination is protected.